zbra-dev/ZBRA.Impress/README.md

 # ZBRA Impress Extra Collections

 This is an assemby dedicated to new types of collections that are not available in the standard .NET API.
-These include the bidirectionay dictionary (for mapping keys to values and values back to their keys), and IMultiSet interface for [bags](http://en.wikipedia.org/wiki/Multiset), a IMltiMap interface for dictionary like collections that map keys to collections of values and a simple interface for a Concurrent Dictionary.
+These include the bidirectionay dictionary (for mapping keys to values and values back to their keys), and IMultiSet interface for [bags](http://en.wikipedia.org/wiki/Multiset), a IMultiMap interface for dictionary like collections that map keys to collections of values and a simple interface for a Concurrent Dictionary.

 All these new extra collections have a readonly version and a separate interface for each of the readonly versions.
 This allows for better classification and empowers better encapsulation by strictly adhere to the [Interface Segregation Principle](http://en.wikipedia.org/wiki/Interface_segregation_principle).